mhoemmen/wg21-proposals/movable-box/movable-box.md

 C++ developers want this behavior for many applications that need to communicate objects by bytewise copy.
-Our motivation is that `ranges::transform_view` and `ranges::zip_transform_view` are not trivially copyable if their function object is a lambda that captures an `int` by value.
+Our original motivation is that `ranges::transform_view` and `ranges::zip_transform_view` are not trivially copyable if their function object is a lambda that captures an `int` by value.
 This hinders parallelization of ranges algorithms